 DoIT Network Services is responsible for the data, video, voice and network infrastructure on campus.
-We provide on-campus, certain off-campus locations, and UW System with Internet and research network connectivity.
+We provide on-campus, certain off-campus locations, and the Universities of Wisconsin with Internet and research network connectivity.
 We also provide the campus wireless network, remote access systems, cable TV services, telephone and messaging services, and all physical network infrastructure for network connectivity.

 The delivered and supported network deployed in over 160 on-campus buildings is broad, including around 17,500 access points and growing, 2,500 Edge and Data Center switches providing general network access, distributed data center and research networks to multiple locations, 50 routers, 20 firewalls, and support for most departments on campus as well as an expanding number of off-campus locations